ColdDrip/dark/README.md

 + utilizing haptic feedback to indicate to users what the average reaction magnitude was to the news story they are consuming as they are consuming it
 + and so much more...

 The purpose of our intended early release of the initial prototype of the application described above is to allow us to more clearly identify human values that emerge in response to the awareness that this prototype provides.
-For a clearer explanation of why we have chosen to conduct the project in this manner, see “Some Preliminary Notes on the Structure of Our Project Plan” under “Plan,” which provides more coherent justifications in regards to the scope of this project.
+For a clearer explanation of why we have chosen to conduct the project in this manner, see [Some Preliminary Notes on the Structure of Our Project Plan](#some-preliminary-notes-on-the-structure-of-our-project-plan), which provides more coherent justifications in regards to the scope of this project.

 <h2>Team</h2>
 <h4>Members</h4>